Specialized Training Program

 Best Achievement Award:

-It is given to the Probationary Officer who has done well in all ten (10) areas mentioned above.
+It is given to the Probationary Officer who has done well in all eight (8) areas mentioned above.

 1st Prize in Academics

-It is given to the Probationer who stands first in the combined results of Phase-I & Phase-II tests, marks obtained in SAP (HR & FI) and ACL training.
+It is given to the Probationer who stands first in order of merit in the combined results of Phase-I & Phase-II.

 2nd Prize in Academics

-It is given to the Probationer who stands first in the combined results of Phase-I & Phase-II tests, marks obtained in SAP (HR & FI) and ACL training.
+It is given to the Probationer who stands second in order of merit in the combined results of Phase-I & Phase-II.

 3rd Prize in Academics

-It is given to the Probationer who stands first in the combined results of Phase-I & Phase-II tests, marks obtained in SAP (HR & FI) and ACL training.
+It is given to the Probationer who stands third in order of merit in the combined results of Phase-I & Phase-II.

-Sports Galas are arranged by the Management Committee during the course of their training.
-The probationers who win the following events receive their prizes at the Final Passing Out Ceremony:
+Galas are arranged by the Management Committee during the course of their training.
+The probationers who win the following events receive their prizes at the Final Passing Out Ceremony.

 Final Passing Out Examination (FPOE)

-At the End of the training, Final Passing Out Examination (FPOE) is held by FPSC on all eight subjects taught in the Academy.
+At the End of the training, Final Passing Out Examination (FPOE) is held by FPSC on all tem subjects taught in the Academy.